A History of Violence: Interpretation

 Cronenberg himself described the film as a meditation on the human body and its relationship to violence:

-For me the first fact of human existence is the human body.
+For me, the first fact of human existence is the human body.
 I'm not an atheist, but for me to turn away from any aspect of the human body to me is a philosophical betrayal.
 And there's a lot of art and religion whose whole purpose is to turn away from the human body.
-I feel in my art that my mandate is to not do that.
-So whether it's beautiful things—the sexuality part, or the violent part or the gooey part—it's just body fluids.
+I feel in my art that my mandate is not do that.
+So whether it's beautiful things—the sexuality part, or the violent part, or the gooey part—it's just body fluids.
 It's when Elliott in Dead Ringer (sic) says, "Why are there no beauty contests for the insides of bodies?"
 It's a thought that disturbs me.
 How can we be disgusted by our own bodies?
 That really doesn't make any human sense.
-It makes some animal sense but it doesn't make human sense so I'm always discussing that in my movies and in this movie in particular.
+It makes some animal sense, but it doesn't make human sense, so I'm always discussing that in my movies and in this movie in particular.
 I don't ever feel that I've been exploitive in a crude, vulgar way, or just doing it to get attention.
-It's always got a purpose which I can be very articulate about.
-In this movie, we've got an audience that's definitely going to applaud these acts of violence and they do because it's set up that these acts are justifiable and almost heroic at times.
+It's always got a purpose, which I can be very articulate about.
+In this movie, we've got an audience that's definitely going to applaud these acts of violence, and they do because it's set up that these acts are justifiable and almost heroic at times.
 But I'm saying, "Okay, if you can applaud that, can you applaud this?" because this is the result of that gunshot in the head.
 It's not nice.
-And even if the violence is justifiable, the consequences of the violence are exactly the same.
-The body does not know what was the morality of that act.
+And even if the violence is justifiable, the consequences of the violence are the same.
+The body does not know what the morality of that act was.
 So I'm asking the audience to see if they can contain the whole experience of this violent act instead of just the heroic/dramatic one.
-I'm saying "Here's the really nasty effects on these nasty guys but still, the effects are very nasty."
+I'm saying, "Here's the really nasty effects on these nasty guys, but still, the effects are very nasty."
 And that's the paradox and conundrum."